What We Lose When We Focus On Whiteness in Interracial Relationships

-The way we talk about interracial relationships in the U.S. — especially in media, entertainment, and social media — is often reductive and harmful.
-In these discussions, the focus is usually on interracial relationships between non-white people and white people, so whiteness is constantly centered and anything outside of that is “othered.”
+The way interracial relationships are talked about in the West — especially in media, entertainment, and social media — is often reductive and harmful.
+In these discussions, the focus is usually on interracial relationships between non-white people and white people, so whiteness is constantly centred and anything outside of that is “othered.”

 Advertisement